conversationai/wikidetox/conversation_reconstruction/crowdsourcing/crowd9-api/README.md

 TODO(ldixon): generalize script above to take use env-vars for instance and dbname.

-### GCloud project deployment
+### Deployment to Google Cloud Project

-This project uses appengine flexible environment for deployment, which is configured in the app.yml file.
+This project uses appengine flexible environment for deployment, which is configured in the `app.yml` file.

 To deploy, make sure your cloud project is set appropriately, and run;